-&lt;sup>1 Inserted vide The Integrated Goods and Services Tax (Amendment) Act, 2018 w.e.f.
+1 Inserted vide The Integrated Goods and Services Tax (Amendment) Act, 2018 w.e.f.
 01.02.2019

+Section or Rule Description

+Section 2(52) Definition of Goods (CGST)

+Section 2(56) Definition of India (CGST)

+Section 2(93) Definition of Recipient (CGST)

+Section 2(102) Definition of Service (CGST)

+Section 2(105) Definition of Supplier (CGST)

+Section 2(14) Definition of Location of the recipient of services

+Section 2(15) Definition of Location of the supplier of services

 Section 2(21) Definition of Supply

 Section 7 Inter-State supply

 Section 8 Intra-State supply

 Section 10 Place of supply of goods other than supply of goods imported into, or exported from India

 Section 12 Place of supply of services where location of supplier and recipient is in India

 Section 13 Place of supply of services where location of supplier or location of recipient is outside India

 Section 16 Zero rated supply

-The concept of export of services is broadly borrowed from the provisions of the erstwhile Service Tax law.
-But it is remarkably dissimilar to definition of export of goods.
-It is for this reason the correctly identify whether supply involving goods are treated (by schedule II) as supply of services.
+The concept of export of services is broadly borrowed from the provisions of the erstwhile service tax law.
+But it is remarkably dissimilar to the definition of export of goods.
+It is for this reason that there is need to correctly identify whether supply involving goods are treated (by schedule II) as supply of services.
 If this 'treatment by fiction' is misunderstood that would lead to misapplication of the definition and claiming benefits that are not available or foregoing benefits that could have been availed.